aseprite/aseprite/CONTRIBUTING.md

 [giving a donation](http://www.aseprite.org/donate/).

 Other ways to contribute require direct contact with us.
 For example:

 * Writting documentation.
-* Making art *for* Aseprite (logos, skins, mockups).
+* Making art with Aseprite and for Aseprite (logos, skins, mockups).
 * Sending patches for features or bug fixes.
 * Reviewing issues in the [issue tracker](https://github.com/aseprite/aseprite/issues) and making comments.

-The following sections explain some tips about each of these points.

 ## Documentation